mijp1/castep-docs/docs/tutorials/Optics/Optics_aluminium.md

 ```
 There is 1 key difference to before: it contains the line `OPTICS_INTRABAND : true`.
 This is to include the intraband contribution, which is necessary for metals.

 We're starting with the high spacing so we get few results (measuring only at 3 energies) - this makes it easier to have a quick look at what's going on.
+We will use those results for the remainder of the tutorial.

+## Dielectric Dat File

 The file `Al_epsilon.dat` contains the following data: